Pagedraw/pagedraw/README.md

 Download the final release at [https://github.com/Pagedraw/pagedraw/releases/download/1.0.1/Pagedraw-1.0.1.dmg](https://github.com/Pagedraw/pagedraw/releases/download/1.0.1/Pagedraw-1.0.1.dmg).

 Clone [https://github.com/pagedraw/sample-app](https://github.com/pagedraw/sample-app) and use it as the scaffolding for your app.
 It's based on create-react-app; all very standard.
-You'll want to do the ususal `yarn` to install dependencies.
+You'll want to do the usual `yarn` to install dependencies.

 Open the Pagedraw app, which will ask you to pick a file.
 Pick `sample-app/main.pagedraw.json` to open.